Call of Cthulhu: The Wasted Land

 - 21 % positive mentions

-The graphics of the game receive mixed reviews, with many users noting that they are dated and lack polish, often comparing them to SNES-level visuals.
-While some appreciate the atmosphere created by the visuals and sound, others criticize the graphics as subpar, suggesting that a significant overhaul is needed for a more appealing aesthetic.
-Overall, the graphics are seen as functional but not impressive, with a few praising the hand-drawn artwork.
+The graphics of the game receive mixed reviews, with many noting that they are dated and lack polish, often comparing them to SNES-era visuals.
+While some appreciate the atmosphere created by the visuals and sound, others criticize the graphics as subpar, especially for a modern title, suggesting that significant improvements are needed for future iterations.
+Overall, the graphics are seen as a weak point, though some elements, like hand-drawn artwork, are positively highlighted.

-“Tho I like to warn most people graphics-wise it's not the best in the market but it will give you warm but decent textures and environment.”
+“Tho I like to warn most people, graphics-wise it's not the best in the market, but it will give you warm and decent textures and environment.”

 “I love the artwork (hand drawn?).”